chenz0902/infomation/index.md

 Cats, Zhang, & Nissan.
 (2015). <a href="http://docs.trb.org/prp/15-2068.pdf" target="_blank">Empirical evaluation of an on-street parking pricing scheme in the city center</a>.
 94th Transportation Research Board Annual Meeting.<br/>

 Cats, Zhang, & Nissan.
-(2016). <a href="Catsetal.ParkingOccupancy2016.pdf" target="_blank">Survey methodology for measuring parking occupancy: Impacts of an on-street parking pricing scheme in an urban center.</a> Transport Policy, 47, 55-63.<br/>
+(2016). <a href="https://www-sciencedirect-com.focus.lib.kth.se/science/article/pii/S0967070X15300858?via%3Dihub" target="_blank">Survey methodology for measuring parking occupancy: Impacts of an on-street parking pricing scheme in an urban center.</a> Transport Policy, 47, 55-63.<br/>

 Sun, Martin, Zhang, & Lang.
 (2017) Solving a green multimodal routing problem considering rail service capacity uncertainty and road traffic congestion: A timedependent fuzzy programming model and exact solution strategy.
 Submitted to Complexity.
 Major revision.<br/>

 Sun & Zhang.
 (2017) <a href="9541026.v1.pdf" target="_blank">Towards efficient cooperative arrangement between road haulage firms: an agent-based decision support system.</a> Rejected by Transportation Research Record.
 Searching for alternative outlets.<br/>

 Zhang, Hanchi, & Meijer.
-(2017) <a href="http://www.thinkmind.org/index.php?view=article&articleid=healthinfo_2017_3_10_80047" target="_blank">Identifying influential factors of patient length of stay in a surgery center: a simulation modelling approach.</a> Proceedings of International Conference on Informatics and Assistive Technologies for Health-Care, Medical Support and Wellbeing.
+(2017) <a href="http://ieeexplore.ieee.org.focus.lib.kth.se/document/8125405/" target="_blank">Evaluating the effect of centralized administration on health care performances using discrete-event simulation.</a> Proceedings of International Conference on Informatics and Assistive Technologies for Health-Care, Medical Support and Wellbeing.
 One of the best papers and invited to an extended version to one of the IARIA journals.<br/>

+Zhang, Hanchi, & Meijer.
+(2017) <a href="http://www.thinkmind.org/index.php?view=article&articleid=healthinfo_2017_3_10_80047" target="_blank">Identifying influential factors of patient length of stay in a surgery center: a simulation modelling approach.</a> Proceedings of International Conference on Management of Engineering and Technology.<br/>

 Zhang, Hanchi & Meijer.
 (2018) Using simulation to identify influential factors of patient stay: protocol and application to a surgery center.
 Submitted to International Journal of Advances in Life Sciences.
 Under review.<br/>